waimea-jmace-300DTD/jmace-300DTD-assessment/Design.md

 - see what Expertise the vets there have
 - what they can do at the clinic
-- a map of where it is. one of the main fechers will be info about what the employees are good at and being able to book the right person for the job. the manager will have different access to everyone so the they can change when people are on for the employees it will have forms of time that costumers can see employees will be able to see where to go will but not the geasts as having people addresses for everyone to see will be bad
+- a map of where it is. one of the main fechers will be info about what the employees are good at and being able to book the right person for the job. the manager will have different access to everyone so the they can change when people are on. for the employees it will have forms of times that their on, that costumers can also see. employees will be able to see where to go and who they will be helping but not the geasts as having peoples names and addresses for everyone to see will be bad

 -------------------------------------------------